kora-projects/kora-docs/mkdocs/docs/en/documentation/config.md

     ```

 As noted in [Recommendations](#recommendations), prefer typed [custom configurations](#custom-configuration) over
-reading a raw `Config`; use the raw read API only for dynamic or generic access.
+reading a raw `Config`.
+Use the raw read API only for dynamic or generic access when no other choice and use `ValueOf<Config>` to avoid component refresh.

-???+ warning "Recommendation"
+???+ warning "Attention"

     **We do not recommend** using `ru.tinkoff.kora.config.common.Config` directly as a dependency in components,
     because when configuration is updated, all graph components that use it will be updated as well.